Toribio Adaci Jr.: Military career

-In 2018, Adaci was named as commander of the Fleet-Marine Ready Force, where he spearheaded 11 International Defense and Security Engagements (IDSE), including the Philippine Navy’s first participation during the Rim of the Pacific (RIMPAC) Exercise in Hawaii, the Navy's first-ever port visit in Vladivostok, Russia, and the first-ever participation of the Philippine Navy in a naval exercise with China, which were all held throughout in 2018.
+In 2018, Adaci was named as commander of the Fleet-Marine Ready Force, where he spearheaded 11 International Defense and Security Engagements (IDSE), including the Philippine Navy's first participation during the Rim of the Pacific (RIMPAC) Exercise in Hawaii, the Navy's first-ever port visit in Vladivostok, Russia, and the first-ever participation of the Philippine Navy in a naval exercise with China, which were all held throughout in 2018.
 In 2020, he also inspected the overall planning and deployment of the Naval Task Force 82, which consisted the BRP Ramon Alcaraz (PS-16) and the BRP Davao del Sur (LD-602) to the Middle East as part of the repatriation missions for stranded overseas Filipino workers (OFWs) displaced by the US-Iran crisis due to the assassination of Qasem Soleimani.
 The same task force was also deployed in another assistance mission that assisted the humanitarian operations of OFWs affected by the COVID-19 lockdowns in Sri Lanka and India.
-The mission was the farthest mission of the Philippine Navy in it's history.
+The mission was the farthest mission of the Philippine Navy in its history.

 Adaci was named as the commander of Naval Forces Western Mindanao on 30 October 2020, where he led the overall naval humanitarian missions in the midst of the COVID-19 pandemic in the country, as well as the shipment of the COVID-19 vaccines throughout Western Mindanao in 2021.
 Adaci also led the intensified operations against terrorism and smuggling, as he supervised a naval operation on 24 January 2022, which led the interception of P9.7 million worth of smuggled cigarettes off the coasts Sulare Island in Parang, Sulu, and another related operation on 25 November 2022, where ₱52.8 million worth of smuggled cigarettes were confiscated.
 The operations also led to the surrender of various individuals who served as members of the New People's Army and the Abu Sayyaf.
 Adaci also led rescue operations on stranded ships and boats due to inclement weather and ship breakdowns mid-sea, as well as during the onslaught of Typhoon Rai, locally known as Typhoon Odette.
 Adaci also oversaw various cooperation and training exercises within the Sulu Sea, such as the "Pagsisikap 2021" & "Pagsisikap 2022" exercises, and the 2021 & 2022 Southeast Asian Cooperation and Training (SEACAT) exercises.

 On 24 November 2022, Adaci was named as the new Flag Officer-in-Command of the Philippine Navy, replacing the Acting Flag Officer-in-Command Rear Admiral Caesar Bernard Valencia, the Vice Commander of the Philippine Navy.
 As Flag Officer-in-Command, Adaci vowed to strengthen the Navy's forces through supporting the modernization program, while intensifying naval operations within the West Philippine Sea.
 Adaci was promoted to vice admiral on January 12, 2023.

+Adaci Jr. terminated his tour of duty as the first FOIC three-year termer (Republic Act No. 11709) with a military parade and review on November 8 at the Philippine Military Academy.